What Are Dummy Pronouns?

 Here, 'it' is used to talk about a date (January).

-Here, 'it' is used to talk about an event in a specific date (a birthday).
+Here, 'it' is used to talk about an event on a specific date (a birthday).

 3. Talking about Distance

 'It' as a dummy pronoun is also used to talk about distance.
 Take a look at the following examples.
-'It' has no meaning in none of the sentences below and refers to nothing in particular.
-And it's just indicating the distance between point A and point B.
+'It' has no meaning and refers to nothing in these sentences.
+It is just used to indicate the distance between point A and point B.

-In this case, 'it' refers to the distance between Europe and China.
-Remember, the thing that it is referred to is not directly mentioned in the sentence.
+In this case, 'it' refers to the distance between the parking lot and the amusement park.

 4. 'It' as a Provisional Subject